pascalfleury/homeassistant-meteoswiss/README.md

   (a good guess is provided) and name your location.
 You can select no weather station if you so desire — useful if there is no real-time weather station near where you live — in which case the real-time sensor data is simply not provided as sensors.
+You may also select a real-time precipitation station that is different from your weather station, to get rain information closer to where you are.

 ![enter image description here](https://github.com/Rudd-O/homeassistant-meteoswiss/raw/master/docs/weatherstation.png)